 You will see that you are on a branch called main and your local working copy is up to date with the remote repository.
-With git branch --all you can list all available remote and local branches.
+With you can list all available remote and local branches.
 Now switch to your feature branch by: